Stettin–Stargard maritime trade war: Voluntary court of the Hanseatic cities

 In the autumn of 1457, on the market in Barth, merchants from Stralsund were robbed by courtiers of Eric II, the Duke of Słupsk, who favored Stargard.
-As the duke did not punish those responsible for the act, relations between Stargard and Stralsund (which was supportive of Szczecin) deteriorated significantly.
+As the duke did not punish those responsible for the act, relations between Stargard and Stralsund (which was supportive of Stettin) deteriorated significantly.
 On 25 May 1459, the people of Stargard and Duke Eric II blocked the Świna river and began collecting increased tolls.
 This action sparked a dispute between the duke and most of the Hanseatic cities.
-Szczecin, seizing the opportunity, set out at the end of May to unblock the river by force.
-Additionally, the people of Szczecin destroyed the castle of the Duke of Słupsk in Przytór.
-Furthermore, on 16 June 1459, the assembly of estates of the Duchy of Pomerania in Darłowo did not recognize Eric II as their ruler, but only as an administrator.
-Also, the Dukes of Szczecin and Wolgast conspired against the Duke of Słupsk, gaining the favor of the margrave of Brandenburg.
-The poor relations of Słupsk with its neighbors also worsened the position of Stargard.
+Stettin, seizing the opportunity, set out at the end of May to unblock the river by force.
+Additionally, the people of Stettin destroyed the castle of the Duke of Stolp in Przytór.
+Furthermore, on 16 June 1459, the assembly of estates of the Duchy of Pomerania in Rügenwalde (Darłowo) did not recognize Eric II as their ruler, but only as an administrator.
+Also, the Dukes of Stettin and Wolgast conspired against the Duke of Stolp, gaining the favor of the margrave of Brandenburg.
+The poor relations of Stolp with its neighbors also worsened the position of Stargard.
 The anticipated congress of Hanseatic cities, scheduled for June 1459, did not take place, and the conflict itself intensified in the summer of that year.
-On 21 September 1459, the people of Stargard once again lodged a complaint with Lübeck, pointing out that Szczecin was again violating Stargard's privileges.
-In the autumn of 1459, Stralsund and the Duchy of Wolgast sided with Szczecin, halting Stargard's goods in their city.
+On 21 September 1459, the people of Stargard once again lodged a complaint with Lübeck, pointing out that Stettin was again violating Stargard's privileges.
+In the autumn of 1459, Stralsund and the Duchy of Wolgast sided with Stettin, halting Stargard's goods in their city.
 In response, the city council of Stargard prohibited its residents from docking at the port of Stralsund and exhibiting goods in its market square.